 We’re Investing in Tomorrow’s Energy, Today.

-Together these projects have the capacity to generate over 1,300 megawatts of clean electricity, or enough to meet the needs of about 385,000 homes.
-We’ve already invested about $3 billion in these technologies—three quarters of this amount just in the last several years—and we plan to continue this level of investment in the years to come.
+Together these projects have the capacity to generate over 1,800 megawatts of clean electricity, or enough to meet the needs of about 600,000 homes.
+We’ve already invested more than $3 billion in these technologies—three quarters of this amount just in the last several years—and we plan to continue this level of investment in the years to come.

 Enbridge is now the largest solar energy generator and the second largest wind generator in Canada.

 But did you ever wonder why an energy transportation and distribution company such as Enbridge is so heavily invested in renewable and alternative energy technologies?

 “Although fossil fuels will continue to represent the major source of energy for our economies for some time, there is little doubt that we are transitioning to a lower carbon-intensive footprint,” said Al Monaco, President and CEO.

 “A few years ago,” he continued, “we set forth a strategy to establish a new green energy platform and we’re pleased with our progress so far.
 The strategy is consistent with our objectives to provide clean sources of energy and to diversify our sources of earnings growth.
 As well, our renewable investments fit very well with our existing business model that focuses on generating solid returns with stable and growing cash flows. “

 For these reasons, Enbridge invests in renewable energy projects that provide attractive returns to investors along with environmental benefits, while exploring other alternative energy prospects.

 Enbridge’s investments in renewable energy are also a key component of our commitment to stabilize our environmental footprint at January 2009 levels.
 This commitment, which forms the basis of our Neutral Footprint program, states that we will:

 - plant a tree for every tree we remove to build our projects,